 The Manor was a convalescent home during the first world war, and in 1919 it was bought by Lord Redesdale, father of Nancy and the other Mitfords.
 It was on Asthall Manor, as well as the Redesdales’ other houses, that Nancy’s fictional Alconleigh is based.
 In 1926, the Manor was sold to the Hardcastle family, who retained it until 1997.

 The present symmetrical appearance of the house has resulted from alterations made for the Batemans in the nineteenth century, and for Lord Redesdale in the 1920s.
 Lord Redesdale also converted the barn into a ballroom/library, with its huge bay window and Jacobean-style ceiling, and built the cloisters to connect this new ballroom and the rooms above it to the main house.
 The house was slightly reduced in size by the present owner in 1998-9.

 A more extensive history of Asthall, written by R.B.
 Peberdy for the Victoria County History series, can be found here.

-The Ballroom is available for hire.
+The Ballroom at Asthall Manor is available for hire for life-enhancing events.
 Click here for details.